What is a purchase order? Download your purchase order template

-A purchase order is a document that shows a business’s intention to buy goods from a supplier.
+A purchase order is a document that shows your business’s intention to buy goods from a supplier.

 What is a purchase order?

-Purchase orders are beneficial for all parties.
+Purchase orders are beneficial for both buyers and suppliers.
 The buyer has a document that clearly states which items they bought, minimising the risk of supplier errors.
 And because they help suppliers to keep a record of orders, they can improve the chances of receiving prompt and accurate payments.

-It’s important to note that a purchase order can be a legally binding document alongside a contract, so if it comes to a dispute, each party will be able to prove that there was an agreement in place for items at particular prices and quantities.
+It’s important to note that a purchase order can be a legally binding document alongside a contract.
+If there’s ever a dispute, each party will be able to prove that there was an agreement in place for items at particular prices and quantities.

 Purchase order vs invoice – what’s the difference?